katie-roberts/presentations/tamingUnicornsWithTechnology/README.md

 Requirement is to create a similar app but one with a social element to the page to allow users to leave feedback on the items on auction to try to create a "buzz" around the auction.
 They also want to be able to capture their users data so that they can contact them with other auctions that will be of interest to them.

-Limited time frame - Big event - Auctioning off something really importand that (must be to marked in the next 3 months) - marketing already been booked in
+Limited time frame - Big event - Auctioning off something really importand that (work must be completed in the next 3 months) - marketing already been booked in

 Expect an increase in users as a result of this change in functionality.